mozilla-releng/relengdocs/coding.rst

     - If your app works as a blueprint, we have more flexibility in deployment options.
 That is a good thing.
-    - Examples include relengapi, ship it
+    - Examples include relengapi, ship it, balrog
+    - common flask extensions include:

+        - `flask-wtf`_ for form validation

 - Pylons has been used.